bentoml/BentoML/docs/source/quickstart.rst

   bentoml predict {saved_path} --input='./iris_test_data.csv'

-Distribute BentoML Bundle as PyPI package
+Distribute BentoML SavedBundle as PyPI package
 +++++++++++++++++++++++++++++++++++++++++

-BentoML bundle is pip-installable and can be directly distributed as a PyPI package:
+The BentoService SavedBundle is pip-installable and can be directly distributed as a PyPI package if you plan to use the model in your python applications.
+You can install it as as a system-wide python package with `pip`:

 .. code-block:: bash